XiaoSong9905/Deep-Painterly-Harmonization-in-PyTorch/README.md

 Official code written in Torch and lua can be found here [Github Link](https://github.com/luanfujun/deep-painterly-harmonization)

-This PyTorch implementation follow the structure of [Neural Style Pt Github Link](https://github.com/jcjohnson/neural-style) by Justin Johnson where the network is first build and feature map is captured after the architrcture is build.
-In the original code [Official Code Github Link](https://github.com/luanfujun/deep-painterly-harmonization), the feature map is captured during the build of architecture which cause waist of computation.
-Also, the loss in different layer back prop by simply adding them up and call `loss_total.backward()` where in the offitial code, a backward hook is build to pass the loss gradient (`function StyleLoss:updateGradInput`).
-Remember some of the implementation difference from the official code is that Torch do not come with autograd but PyTorch internally come with autograde

-**This Repo is still under active develop and have not yet finish**
+This PyTorch implementation follow the structure of [Neural Style Pt Github Link](https://github.com/jcjohnson/neural-style)

+**Pass1 of update is finished, try it out**

+**Pass2 of update have not yet finish and still under active development**

 ## TODO

 1. (dd, zw) StyleLossPass2 [DONE]